System Structures

 The basic dynamic: institutions that lack the capability to solve a problem design ineffective solutions, which fail to generate the evidence that would help those institutions improve, which means the next intervention is also ineffective.

+The implication for African ecosystem capability is direct.
 Governments that cannot understand scaling ecosystems cannot design scaling-specific policy, so they design general SME programmes instead.
 Innovation agencies that cannot evaluate programme effectiveness cannot learn from failure, so each programme cycle repeats the same approach.
 The cleanest expression of the dynamic is that the greater the market failure, the less capable the institution nominally responsible for fixing it.

 The trap has a particularly self-reinforcing mechanism.
 It produces a preference for visible, measurable, short-cycle activities over substantive, structural, long-cycle ones.
 Incubators can be opened.
 Competitions can be held.
 Reports can be written.
 None of these require the capability to understand what scaling ventures actually need.
 All of them generate the outputs that institutional reporting systems measure.
 The trap is, in this sense, comfortable for the institutions inside it.
+The substantive treatment of how this dynamic operates specifically in the acceleration architecture - and the academic-literature evidence on what intensive, capability-building programme design actually requires to produce sustained outcomes - sits in (Stalled) Acceleration.
+The substantive treatment of how the same dynamic produces the institutional-actor failures across the multilateral, donor, and DFI architecture sits in The Political Economy of the Ecosystem and Institutional Actors.

 Structure 2: The Misaligned Incentive Engine